-(ii) Audit Governance & Standards Committee / Executive Committee / Full Council
+(ii) Audit Governance & Standards Committee/ Cabinet / Full Council reviewing the treasury management policy and procedures and making recommendations to the responsible body.

 - approval of/amendments to the organisation's adopted clauses, treasury management policy statement and treasury management practices; - budget consideration and approval; - approval of the division of responsibilities; - receiving and reviewing regular monitoring reports and acting on recommendations; - approving the selection of external service providers and agreeing terms of appointment.